-Mia Birk is the President of Alta Planning + Design and is currently serving as a Senior Advisor on specific projects and programs.
-She has spent her entire career creating active communities where bicycling and walking are safe, healthy, fun, and normal daily activities.
+Mia Birk is the CEO of Alta Planning + Design and is currently serving as a Senior Advisor on specific projects and programs.
+She has spent her entire career creating active communities.
 She is the author of Joyride: Pedaling Toward a Healthier Planet, which tells the dramatic and enlightening behind-the-scenes story of how a group of determined visionaries transformed Portland into a cycling mecca and inspired the nation.
-She has been at the forefront of numerous groundbreaking studies and organizations, and was a co-founder of Portland State University’s Initiative for Bicycle and Pedestrian Innovation and the Cities for Cycling Project and Urban Bikeway Design Guide of the National Association of City Transportation Officials.
-She was a co-founder at Alta Bicycle Share, Inc., which launched and operates public bike sharing systems in Washington DC, Boston, , and was recently sold.
+She has been at the forefront of numerous groundbreaking studies and organizations, and was a co-founder of Portland State University’s Initiative for Bicycle and Pedestrian Innovation and the Cities for Cycling Project and Urban Bikeway Design Guide of the National Association of City Transportation Officials (NACTO).
+She was a co-founder at Alta Bicycle Share, Inc., which launched and operates public bike sharing systems in 10 North American communities and Melbourne, Australia, and was recently sold and rebranded as Motivate.

 - International research on transportation at the International Institute for Energy Conservation (1989-1993).

 - Government leadership as the City of Portland’s Bicycle Program Manager (1993-1999), working with an amazing team of visionaries transforming Portland into a sustainable transportation leader.

-- Consulting with communities nationwide (1999 to present) as a Principal and President at Alta Planning + Design.
-I have worked on hundreds of bicycle and pedestrian planning and design projects around the nation; expanded Alta to a 125-person firm with 26 offices; and authored studies on such groundbreaking topics as cycle tracks, bicycle boulevards, shared lane markings and rails-with-trails; and led the development of the Urban Bikeway Design Guide for the National Association of City Transportation Officials.
+- Consulting with communities nationwide (1999 to present) at Alta Planning + Design.
+She has worked on hundreds of planning and design projects around the nation; expanded Alta to a 150-person firm with 30 offices; and authored studies on such groundbreaking topics as cycle tracks, bicycle boulevards, shared lane markings and rails-with-trails.

-- Helping research, plan, launch and manage public bike share systems in Washington D.C., Boston, Chicago, New York, Chattanooga, San Francisco, Columbus OH, Portland, Seattle, and beyond as Vice President of Alta Bicycle Share (2009 to present).
+- Helping research, plan, launch and manage public bike share systems in Washington D.C., Boston, Chicago, New York, Chattanooga, San Francisco, Columbus OH, Portland, Seattle, and beyond as Vice President of Alta Bicycle Share (2009 to 2014).

 - Teaching bicycle and pedestrian planning as an Adjunct Professor at Portland State University and founder of PSU’s Initiative for Bicycle and Pedestrian Innovation (IBPI) (2002 to present.)